To improve coding skills effectively, focus on practical strategies such as:

 Rubber duck debugging is helpful as it forces you to be slow and deliberate when explaining your code, to the point where you’re likely to happen upon the error yourself.
 And you’ll almost always learn better when you discover the solution for yourself instead of having it gift-wrapped by someone else.

-Specialize to improve further, for example:
+Specialize to improve further.
+For example:

 Programming is such a vast and varied discipline that it’s unlikely that you’ll ever know absolutely everything.
 Instead of trying to become a jack of all trades, find an element that you enjoy and focus on improving that ten-fold.